silvereengames/programming-questions/README.md

-# programming-questions
+# Programming Questions}
-Just some competitive programming questions I made to better my skills
+Just some competitive programming questions I made to better my skills and for others to solve

+**Sorted Chaos** - Easy

+**Fibonacci Treasure** Medium